frantzmiccoli/drkns/README.md

 YAML reference
 ===

 * `directory` : Current directory by default, only used to compute the hash associated with this build file
 * `steps`: ordered and named commands.
-* `dependencies`: named external drkns yml to load, their steps becomes callables through `drkns dependencyName:stepName`
+* `dependencies`: named external drkns yml to load, their steps becomes callables through `drkns dependencyName.stepName`

 CLI interface
 ===